Best-Selling Author & Daughter of Vice President Mike Pence

 Charlotte Pence is a best-selling author & the daughter of Vice President Mike Pence.
 She is a current contributor to Lightworkers.com and her work has been published in The Washington Times, Glamour magazine and featured in US Weekly, among other major media outlets.
 A graduate of DePaul University with a BA in Digital Cinema Screenwriting and English, Charlotte contributed writing and production skills to the Emmy Award-winning documentary Fleeced (WFYI Productions).
 Charlotte currently attends Harvard Divinity School where she is a candidate for a Masters in Theological Studies, with an emphasis on religious themes in literature and culture..

-Former CEO of 40 Days for Life
+Founder and former CEO of 40 Days for Life

 Former American Football Player

 Matthew Birk is a former American football center.
 He was drafted by the Minnesota Vikings in the sixth round of the 1998 NFL Draft, and later played for the Baltimore Ravens.
 He played college football at Harvard.
 Birk is a two-time All-Pro, six-time Pro Bowl selection, and one-time Super Bowl champion.
 Birk is a powerful voice for Life, raising awareness of the value of the pre-born, and together with his wife both support pregnancy resource centers.